jsxgraph/moodle-filter_jsxgraph/README.md

 ## Attributes and settings
 ### Admin settings

-As a moodle administrator, you can make the following settings:
+As moodle administrator, you can make the following settings:
 <table>
     <tr>
         <th>JSXGraph from server</th>